12 Amazing Poison Dart Frog Facts (With Pictures)

 7. Poison Dart Frogs Are Part of a Toxic Food Chain

 Poison Dart frogs don’t produce poison like some other species.
 They get it from their diet, which includes ants, mites, and termites that feed on the toxic plants of the rainforest.
-This is why Poison Dart frogs gradually lose their poison in captivity.
+This is why Poison Dart frogs gradually lose their poison when kept as pets.

 8. Poison Dart Frogs Are Immune to Their Own Poison